VaLiuM09/Creator-Base-Template/readme.md

 Finally, you define what happens when someone clicks at `Innoactive > Training > Setup Scene` menu option in the `SetupTrainingScene()` method.
 By default, it set ups the Hub SDK and creates a training configuration object.

-## Training configuration
+## Runtime configuration

-You can use the training configuration to adjust the way the training application executes in a runtime.
+You can use the runtime configuration to adjust the way the training application executes in a runtime.

-There should be one and only one training configuration scene object in a scene.
-This object is just a container for the configuration definition, which actually customizes the template.
-You can assign the definition either programmatically, or with a game object inspector.
-By default, the `Innoactive.Hub.Training.Configuration.DefaultDefinition` is used.
-Extend it to create your own, and then assign it to the scene object.
+There should be one and only one training runtime configurator scene object in a scene.
+In the scenes of this example template, the game object is called `[TRAINING_CONFIGURATION]`.
+This object is just a container for the runtime configuration, which actually customizes the template.
+You can assign the runtime configuration either programmatically, or with the game object inspector.
+By default, the `Innoactive.Hub.Training.Configuration.DefaultRuntimeConfiguration` is used.
+Extend it to create your own, and then assign it to the scene's game object.
+Take a look at `InnoactiveRuntimeConfiguration` to see how to implement other training modes like the `No Audio Hints` mode.

-The definition has the following properties and methods:
+The runtime configuration has the following properties and methods:

 1. `SceneObjectRegistry` provides the access to all training objects and properties of the current scene.
 2. `Trainee` is a shortcut to a trainee's headset.